Discover Your Path: Quantum Science & Technology Non-Credit Program

 Pavel Volkov, PhD

 Delve into the physical principles of materials relevant to quantum sensors and technologies.
-This module covers superconductivity, modern devices, atomic sensing, and the application of quantum advantage for magnetic measurements.
+This course covers superconductivity, modern devices, atomic sensing, and the application of quantum advantage for magnetic measurements.

 Instructor:

 Explore the theory and practice of quantum information science, a paradigm shift in information processing.
-This module covers the physics of information processing, quantum circuits, example quantum algorithms, and quantum error correction.
+This course covers the physics of information processing, quantum circuits, example quantum algorithms, and quantum error correction.

 Ask the Instructor